deveshruttala/disease-classifier-symptoms-prediction/README.md

 <br><br>

-* For trying out git clone this project and the notebooks are self explanatory
+* For trying out git clone this project and the notebooks are self-explanatory

 ```
 git clone https://github.com/deveshruttala/disease-classifier-symptoms-prediction.git